Centorios/SiriusChallenge/README.md

 - Add more tests
 - Add swagger documentation
 - Standardize the error messages
-- Standarize more http status codes
+- Standardize more http status codes